In the current times, government control is at an all-time high.

 - I forgive myself for ….

-For very hard-to-forgive or painful experience, you might have to repeat these phrases several times and forgive multiple dimensions of a certain experience.
+For very hard-to-forgive or painful experience, you might have to repeat these phrases several times.
+This can help you forgive multiple dimensions of a certain experience.

 For example, if you were bullied in school for being too fat, this is what a sequence of forgiveness could look like:

 “I forgive [name] for bullying me.
 I forgive her for insulting me, for calling me names.
-I forgive her for saying mean things about my parents, my body and the way I look.
+For saying mean things about my parents, my body and the way I look.

 I ask for forgiveness for not intervening when I saw other kids being bullied.
-I ask for forgiveness for the times when I ridiculed or embarrassed others and made them feel bad about themselves.
+For the times when I ridiculed or embarrassed others and made them feel bad about themselves.

 I forgive myself for failing to take better care of my body.
-I forgive myself for lacking the confidence to stand up to the bullies and defend myself.
+For lacking the confidence to stand up to the bullies and defend myself.
 I forgive myself for engaging in self-harm as a result of the bullying.
-I forgive myself for being scared to go to school every day.
-I forgive myself for hiding from the bullies.
+For being scared to go to school every day.
+And I forgive myself for hiding from the bullies.

-I forgive myself and all involved people.
-I am grateful I could forgive.
+I forgive myself and all involved people, and I am grateful I could forgive.
 I am grateful I’ve been forgiven.
 Thank you, thank you, thank you.”

-If, after applying this framework, you still feel powerless and have a hard time forgiving, why don’t you check out my free guide on ‘How to forgive people and start letting go’.
+If, after applying this framework, you still feel powerless and have a hard time forgiving, check out my free guide on ‘How to forgive people and start letting go’.

-In this guide you can learn why blaming others can make you feel miserable and depressed and how to use the ‘Reverse Perspectives Technique’ to start feeling grateful for the past and present.
+In this guide you’ll learn why blaming others can make you feel miserable.
+You’ll also discover how to use the ‘Reverse Perspectives Technique’ to start feeling grateful for the past and present.